Gong nui: Viewpoints on Gong Nui

 In most cases, women in Hong Kong regard the "Gong nui" label as offensive.
 Some of them nowadays have high education level and income, as a result, they would simply want their partner to have as same social status as they have.
 From their point of view, all they want is a stable future and the sense of security instead of money or material stuff.
-Though most of the comments are negative and attacking Jenny's behaviour, there are also few online users agreeing with Jenny's viewpoints and defending women's demand to feel how men actually care about them.